Rhode Island Food Code (216-RICR-50-10-1)

 1. Written procedures shall be approved in advance, maintained in the food service establishment and made available to RIDOH upon request that specify:

 a.
-Methods of compliance with time-maximum up to four (4) hours and up to six (6) hours; and
+Methods of compliance with time-maximum up to four (4) hours and up to six (6) hours if the food starts at ≤ forty-one degrees Fahrenheit (41° F) and never exceeds seventy degrees Fahrenheit (70° F); and

 b.
 Methods of compliance with cooling for food that is prepared, cooked, and refrigerated before time is used as a public health control.